MaterializeInc/materialize/doc/user/content/sql/alter-role.md

 ---
-title: "CREATE ROLE"
+title: "ALTER ROLE"
-description: "`CREATE ROLE` creates a new role."
+description: "`ALTER ROLE` alters the attributes of an existing role."
 menu:
   main:
     parent: commands
 ---

-`CREATE ROLE` creates a new role.

-## Conceptual framework

-A role is a user account in a Materialize instance.

-When you [connect to a Materialize instance](/integrations/psql), you must specify the name of a valid role in the system.
+`ALTER ROLE` alters the attributes of an existing role.

 {{< warning >}}
 Roles in Materialize are currently limited in functionality.
 In the future they